 Our RISE values are the guiding principles behind our actions, but they are only as good as they are meaningful and measurable.
-Continued focus on the importance of these values will drive our commitment to deliver 'energy for life' and the achievement of our Vision of a clean and sustainable future for all of our stakeholders.
+Continued focus on the importance of these values will drive our commitment to deliver 'energy for life' and the achievement of a clean and sustainable energy future for all of our stakeholders.